 Cary Franklin is a Professor of Law at UCLA School of Law, where she writes and teaches in the areas of constitutional law, antidiscrimination law, and legal history.
 Her work focuses on the historical development of conceptions of equality in American law and how this history influences the shape of contemporary legal protections in the contexts of sex, sexual orientation, gender identity, and race.
-She is currently the Faculty Director of the Williams Institute, a research institute at UCLA focused on sexual orientation and gender identity law and public policy.
+She is currently the Faculty Director of the Williams Institute, a research institute at UCLA focused on sexual orientation and gender identity law and public policy, and the Faculty Director of the Center on Reproductive Health, Law, and Policy, an innovative new center engaging with community organizations, scholars, lawmakers, practitioners, and advocates on reproductive health, law and policy.
 Prior to joining the faculty at UCLA, she was the W.H.
 Francis, Jr. Professor of Law at the University of Texas.
 She was also the Florence Rogatz Visiting Professor of Law at Yale Law School.

 Her work has appeared in numerous publications including the Harvard Law Review, the Michigan Law Review, the NYU Law Review, the Supreme Court Review, the Virginia Law Review, and the Yale Law Journal.
 Her article, The Anti-Stereotyping Principle in Constitutional Sex Discrimination Law, 85 N.Y.U.
 L. Rev. 83 (2010), was awarded the Kathryn T. Preyer Prize by the American Society for Legal History.